lhinjy/CZ4032Calculator/README.md

-# CZ4032Calculator
+#Data Analytics & Mining Calculator for Recommender Systems

-Calculator for Recommender Systems.
 Cause i decided to spend 1 hour to make this instead of spending 2 mins on a GC (┛◉Д◉)┛彡┻━┻

 CF.py:
 For collaborative filltering.
 Works for both item-item, and user-user.